ImohAmos/ONLINE-PAYMENT-PLATFORM-ANALYSIS-WITH-POWERBI/README.md

 Schools, Utility providers (PHCN, Waterboards, etc), Betting companies, Retail Stores, Hotels and Travel etc

 ## Problem Statement
-How long on average does an order take before delivery?
-What is the total sales made yearly since 2012?
-Has sales been on the increase since over the yers?
-Which of our customers are most important?
-Which of our products make the greatest profit and which products run the store into loss?
-Any other relevant data-driven insight into our sales.

 Show the top 5 products whose availability is critical to ensure sustained revenue. show the growth rate of transaction volumes per month.
 Show the growth rate of customer on the platform.